llm4code/2024/call.md

 This workshop accepts both research papers and position papers:

-- **Research papers (4 -- 8 pages inc. references)** on novel approaches, tools, datasets, or studies.
+- **Research papers (4 -- 8 pages including references)** on novel approaches, tools, datasets, or studies.
-- **Position papers (1 -- 4 pages inc. references)** on novel ideas and positions that have yet to be fully developed.
+- **Position papers (1 -- 4 pages including references)** on novel ideas and positions that have yet to be fully developed.

 All papers will be submitted via HotCRP and be reviewed in double-blinded.
 The submission should comply with the ACM format (in line with [ICSE 2024](https://conf.researchr.org/track/icse-2024/icse-2024-research-track#submission-process)) and should present the original contribution.
 At least one author of each accepted paper should register for the workshop and present the paper in the workshop.